Agudas Achim Congregation (Alexandria, Virginia): Clergy

 The current rabbi of Agudas Achim, Steven I. Rein, joined the congregation in 2014.
 Originally from Fairfield, New Jersey, Rabbi Rein received his rabbinic ordination from the Jewish Theological Seminary where he also earned an M.A. in Talmud and Rabbinics from the Graduate School at JTS.
-Prior to joining Agudas Achim Congregation, Rabbi Rein served five years as the Assistant Rabbi of Park Avenue Synagogue in Manhattan.
+Prior to joining Agudas Achim Congregation, Rabbi Rein served five years as the assistant rabbi of Park Avenue Synagogue in Manhattan.

-Outside of his synagogue responsibilities, Rabbi Rein is a reserve chaplain in the United States Air Force.
+Outside of his synagogue responsibilities, Rabbi Rein is a major and a reserve chaplain in the United States Air Force.

-The previous rabbi is Jack Moline, who was the synagogue's rabbi from 1987 till 2014.
+The previous rabbi is Jack Moline, who was the synagogue's rabbi from 1987 to 2014.
 Rabbi Moline was named by Newsweek magazine as one of the 50 most influential rabbis in America, placing 26th on the list.
 The synagogue's executive director notes the popularity of Moline's Saturday morning dvar Torah.
 The rabbi was noted by The New York Times for praising Inglourious Basterds and its portrayal of Jews.

 Rabbi Theodore Steinberg was rabbi of the synagogue in the late 1950s and early 1960s.
 Rabbi Sheldon Elster became the synagogue's rabbi in 1968.